-Provides a regular income after a waiting period for a specific period (usually up to 12 months after incapacity).
-Monies would normally be used to employ a locum doctor whilst the member was off work sick

-Premiums qualify for tax relief
+Locum insurance provides a regular income after a waiting period (usually 4 weeks) for a specific period (usually 12 months after incapacity).
+Monies would normally be used to employ a locum doctor while the member is off work sick.
+Premiums qualify for tax relief.

-What the PCT Provides?
+What does the PCT Provide?

-- 1. Superannuable Income for up to 12 months providing medical services continue to be provided for patients - 2.
-PCT Locum Allowance for up to 12 months subject to residual list size (and other factors)
+- 1. Superannuable income may continue to be paid for up to 12 months providing medical services continue to be provided for patients. - 2.
+PCT Locum Allowance for up to 12 months subject to residual list size and other factors.